Sugarcult

 Sugarcult was an American rock band from Santa Barbara, California, formed in 1998.
 The band consisted of Tim Pagnotta (vocals, rhythm guitar), Airin Older (bass), Marko DeSantis (lead guitar), and Kenny Livingston (drums).
+They are best known for their 2001 debut album Start Static, which featured the hit singles "Stuck in America", "Bouncing Off the Walls", and "Pretty Girl (The Way)".
+Original drummer Ben Davis left the group in 2003 to seek treatment for alcoholism and was replaced by Kenny Livingston, although Davis would rejoin the band in 2011.